scpwiki/tag-list/src/tags/README.md

 **description** | A description of this category and why it contains the tags it does.
 **max** | The maximum number of tags a page can have from this category.

 A category can be split up into sections.
-Sections do not affect the functionality of tags, and it is not possible to select an entire section of tags (unlike categories).
-Sections only affect the tag documentation.
+Sections do not affect the functionality of tags, only the documentation.
+It is not possible to select an entire section of tags (unlike categories) in a tag relationship property.

 Create a new section with `[[section]]`.
-All tags that come after it, up until the next `[[section]]`, will be in that section.
-A tag that is defined before any section will not be in a section.
+All tags that come after it, up until the next `[[section]]`, must be defined as `[section.<name of tag>]` (otherwise they will not be in the section).
+For example:

 ```toml
 ["my-category/"]